mochtod/ssb-build-server-web/cline_docs/techContext.md

      - Atlantis can be run in a Docker container alongside the web application
      - Direct API calls to Atlantis server without Git repository integration
      - Configuration through environment variables and config files
-     - Local Terraform execution within the container
+     - All Terraform execution occurs within the Atlantis container with fallback mechanisms for API issues

 2. **NetBox API**: Used indirectly through the fetch_next_ip.py script to allocate IP addresses.